 Clematis Street is the focal point of shopping in downtown West Palm Beach.
 This historic main street has high-end retail, impressive dining, and busy nightlife.
 A year-round entertainment destination, Clematis Street has everything from sandcastle shows to weekly green markets, and plenty of options for both day and night.
 Nightlife hotspots include Off the Hookah West Palm Beach, Square Grouper, and Roxy’s Pub.

 Stay in a budget-friendly Palm Beaches hotel, the Hilton Garden Inn.
 It is conveniently located minutes from I-95 (and four miles from four different beaches) on gorgeous Lake Victoria.
 Rooms offer high-speed Wi-Fi, mini-refrigerators, 37″ HDTVs, and Garden Sleep System™ beds.
-The hotel has free parking, a gorgeous lobby, lakefront swimming pool, and fitness center.
+The hotel has free parking, a gorgeous lobby, a lakefront swimming pool, and a fitness center.

 Luxury travelers may prefer the AAA Four Diamond Palm Beach Marriott Singer Island Beach Resort & Spa.
 Each room is actually a suite with private terraces.
 The lovely property affords stellar ocean views and amazing swimming pools.

 P: Palm Beach Outlets

 Located a hop, skip, and jump off of I-95, the Palm Beach Outlets are a huge draw for discount shoppers.
 Over 440,000 square feet is filled with the likes of Nordstrom, Saks off 5th, Trader Joe’s, and 100 other stores.
 This venue brings in thousands of patrons daily.
 It is some of the best retail therapy in the country.
 You will also find an official Visitor Information Center here.